FundsLong-Term Future Fund

 Some donors in this area favor interventions which make humanity more likely to have a future, through activities like reducing existential risks.
 (This is the approach of most of the Fund’s grants so far.)
 Others favor interventions which reduce the likelihood that future beings experience suffering.
 Finally, some favor interventions which focus on increasing the likelihood that we achieve extremely positive futures.
 Donors with strong views in these areas should consider directly supporting organizations that work to achieve their desired outcomes.

-How do I make a donation using EA Funds?
+How do I make a donation to an EA Fund?

 What is the risk profile of the Long-Term Future Fund?